masudrahman/Graph/README.md

 It supports creation, manipulation with graph nodes, applying shortest-path algorithms, etc.

 # How to install
-You need install Qt library (http://www.qt.io)
+You need to install Qt library (http://www.qt.io).